albasyir/albasyir/README.md

 # About Me and My Stack

-i’m Software Engineer <b>using PHP, javaScript and TypeScript</b> for programming language and <b>MySQL</b> for Database with love, I already <b>know about Laravel asitecture concepts</b> like request, middleware, controller, model, seeder, mix compiler, and migration and then i already <b>know about Vue asitecture concepts</b>
+i’m Software Engineer <b>using PHP, JavaScript and TypeScript</b> for programming language and <b>MySQL</b> for Database with love, I already <b>know about Laravel asitecture concepts</b> like request, middleware, controller, model, seeder, mix compiler, and migration and then i already <b>know about Vue asitecture concepts</b>